BLACK BEAUTY – How to Make a Scared Cat Feel Safe in Your Home

 Third, when you have a friend, relative or worker come into your home – give them the rules up front:

 - If you are having some work done in the house, lock me in a room with food, water, and litter.
-Don’t forget to put a note on the door that clearly states DO NOT OPEN AND LET ME OUT!
+Do not forget to put a note on the door that clearly states DO NOT OPEN AND LET ME OUT!

 - This is for my other furry family members because I will spend your entire visit under the bed with no problem!
 Let your visitors know that they should not play roughly with us with their hands.
 Ask Mom for our favorite toy if you must invade our privacy!